Insights, Tips, and Tales

 Household ants include pavement ants, little black ants, odorous house ants, crazy ants, pharaoh ants, and Argentine ants.
 These ants are the most common ones found inside Alabama homes.

-Carpenter ants are larger and prefer nesting in damp or rotting wood, wall voids, and older framing.
+Carpenter ants are larger and prefer nesting in damp or rotting wood, wall voids, and older framing, and they often share these conditions with wood-boring carpenter bees that tunnel into eaves.
 Black carpenter ants are the most common type in Alabama.
 They do not eat wood like termites, but they tunnel through it and can weaken wooden structures over time.

 Comparison Table: Household Ants vs Carpenter Ants